This blog may contain affiliate links. Read our disclosure policy for more info.

 It costs $89 CAD for adults or $72 CAD for kids aged 10-17, and you can make things easier by upgrading to an e-bike for an extra $30 CAD.
 Tours begin at 9 am or 2 pm – but the afternoon options are limited, so check availability and book this tour online here!

-If you want to maximize your time on your first day, take this tour of both Granville Island and Stanley Park.
+If you want to maximize your time on your first day, this tour of both Granville Island and Stanley Park is a great option.
 You’ll see the highlights of both and get to pass by Gastown and Chinatown on the way.
 I found this option super convenient because you don’t need to worry about transportation between places – it’s all included!

 You can arrange hotel pickup in advance or meet at the Georgian Court Hotel 30 minutes before your scheduled tour.
 Tours leave at 10 am, 2 pm, and 3 pm.
-And at $79 CAD for adults and $47 CAD for kids, we think that this tour is really good value for money!
-But again, the afternoon options sell out fast so book your spot in advance!
+And at $79 CAD per person, we think that this tour is really good value for money!
+But again, the afternoon options sell out fast, so don’t forget to book your spot in advance!

 Why We Book Tours with Viator